bob134552/Battlestations/README.md

 #### All Products page

-The All Products page displays a list of all available products to the user excluding Pre-built PCs.
-The user is able to see core information on each product, add a specified quantity of the product to the basket and be able to sort the products by name, price and category in either ascending or descending order.
+The All Products page displays a list of all available products to the user, excluding Pre-built PCs.
+The user is able to see core information on each product, add a specified quantity of the product to the basket and is able to sort the products by name, price and category in either ascending or descending order.
 Through the dropdown in the navbar the user is able to search a specific category (such as cooling, cpus etc.)

 ### Product Details page